-At least I also feel part of duty is to be a license builder to be available to answer any questions, as crazy as I might be to you.
-We want to make sure we’re educating our clients and our people on site right from the get go.
-There’s kind of never a silly question and for me I asked more questions than my clients do because I also know that it’s my duty to help them kind of walk through the process as well.
+At least I also feel part of my duty is to be a licensed builder to be available to answer any questions, as crazy as I might be to you.
+We want to make sure we’re educating our clients and our people on site right from the get-go.
+There’s kind of never a silly question and for me, I asked more questions than my clients do because I also know that it’s my duty to help them kind of walk through the process as well.

 With that passing thing, it’s always a dilemma at your level that you’re operating that it might not be such an issue for us it’s always a dilemma.
 Do you get them get fixed price quotes or are there times when that’s like, I always think if you’re going for a fixed price quote, they’re gonna build in danger money.
 Are there times when you know that’s not the best way to go forward?
 What’s your view on that?